thomasoniii/kbase-ui-plugin-demo-vis-widget/README.md

 The ui config files are located in the top level config directory, and are named ```ui-test.yml``` and ```ui-prod.yml```.
 The *uiTarget* value is used to locate the required config file, thus *test* and *prod*.

 > ```
-kbase-ui/config/ui-test.yml
+config/ui-test.yml
 > ```

 The config files are in the YAML format.
 The file has two top-level properties -- *plugins* and *menu*.
 The *plugins* section specifies the plugins to load into the runtime, and the *menu* section defines the composition of the main (hamburger) menu.

 The plugin sections is currently composed of a list of lists.
 The first list level defines sets of plugins which are loaded in order.
 The second list level specifies the actual lists of plugins and are loaded in arbitrary order.
 The first level is ordered because presently there are dependencies between plugins, and the ordering ensures that core plugins are loaded first.Normally we just worry about putting items into the second group.

 In order for our plugin to load into the ui runtime, we need to provide an appropriate entry.
 These entries take two forms.
 The simple form is a string which specifies a directory within ```kbase-ui/src/plugins```.
 These are internal plugins.
-We want to create in the second form:
+We want to create an entry the second form.

+Insert or append this item into the second group of plugins:

 > ```
         -